The Best Classic Yellow Cake Recipe

 Instructions

-• Preheat oven to 350º F. Prepare two or three 9-inch round baking pans or a 9×13 baking dish with nonstick baking spray or by coating with butter and lightly flouring, shaking away any excess flour and discarding.
+• Preheat oven to 350º F. Prepare two or three 9-inch round baking pans or a 9×13 baking dish by brushing with homemade cake goop (cake pan release) or by coating with butter and lightly flouring, shaking away any excess flour and discarding.

 • Cream together butter and sugar until a light yellow in color, about 2-3 minutes.
 Incorporate eggs one at a time, being sure they are fully incorporated before adding the next.
 Then, incorporate egg yolks the same.